-The Center's FY 2016 adjusted operating budget totals \$75,343,183.
+The Center's FY 2017 adjusted operating budget totals \$84,438,619.
 As with other service industry organizations, the majority of the expenses are for personnel costs.
-FTE's in FY 2015 were 875 and budgeted FTE's for FY 2016 are 1,019.
+FTE's in FY 2016 were 1,065 and budgeted FTE's for FY 2017 are 1,275.
 The increased positions are to be funded by Medicaid revenues.

-FY 2015 fringe benefit rate is 22.72% and our anticipated FY 2016 is 23.23% due primarily to an anticipated increase in the retirement participation.
+FY16 fringe rate is 26.06% and our anticipated FY17 is 26.57% due primarily to an anticipated increase in the retirement participation.
+We are anticipating an increase in health insurance, as we have not had one in years.
 The Centers retirement plan was revised to include an opt-out clause where employees are automatically enrolled at a 3% rate unless they opt-out of the plan.
-This has increased participation significantly.
-In addition to this the Center has a retirement match of up to 10%.
-For FY 2016 a number of staff received a market increase and all other staff was awarded a COLA of 3%.
+The opt-out clause has increased participation significantly.
+In addition, the Center has a retirement match of up to 10%.

-Medications expense represents approximately 3% of our FY 2013 operating budget, and will be 3% for the FY 2016.
+Medications expense represents approximately 3.47% of our FY 2016 operating budget, and will be 3.13% for the FY 2017.
 In FY 2010 we contracted with US Scripts to provide a choice to clients who preferred to get their medications from a retail pharmacy.
 US Scripts provided the Center with valuable information regarding prescribing patterns and suggestions on how to reduce costs by changing doses of the same medication.
 Significant work has been completed to date to reduce the expense.
 The most significant initiative was the expansion of the Patient Assistance Program (PAP).
 PAP allows the Center to request medications on behalf of eligible consumers directly from the manufacturer.
-FY2015 PAP 6,591 applications submitted were for a value of \$9,037,952.
+In FY16 there were 7,338 PAP applications submitted for a value of \$14,574,502.
+During FY 2017 the Center has begun using Americares and we believe that this will have a positive effect on medication expenditures.